Carlos Cardoen

 Carlos Remigio Cardoen Cornejo (born 1 May 1942, Santa Cruz, Chile) is a Chilean arms dealer, metallurgical engineer, weapons scientist and agricultural businessman.

-Cardoen rose to prominence amidst the United States arms embargo against Chile, when he became in the 1980s "Pinochet's favourite arms manufacturer".
+Cardoen rose to prominence in the 1980's amidst the United States arms embargo against Chile, when he became "Pinochet's favourite arms manufacturer".

 When Saddam Hussein fell out of favor with the United States in connection with the 1990 invasion of Kuwait Cardoen, who had weapon dealings with Iraq, was accused by the US of zirconium trafficking.
 Since then he has been on the Interpol wanted list.
 On various occasions Cardoen has received support from National Congress and the Minister of Foreign Affairs to end the Interpol arrest warrant.

 Weapons industry

-As a weapons expert he ran FAMAE in the late 1980s.
-He allegedly illegally sold zirconium supplemented armaments to Iraq under the Saddam Regime, exported from the United States, for which he has an international arrest warrant.
-Yet, Cardoen claims the United States was aware and implicitly consented this trade until Saddam Hussein fell out of favour.
+As a weapons expert, he ran Industrias Cardoen in the late 1980s.
+He allegedly illegally sold zirconium-supplemented armaments to Iraq under Saddam Hussein, exported from the United States, for which he has an international arrest warrant.
+Yet, Cardoen claims the United States, which in the 1980s supported Hussein's Iraq in its war against Iran, was aware and implicitly consented to this trade until Saddam Hussein fell out of favour.

-During the height of the Beagle crisis in 1978 Cardoen was contacted by Chilean Air Force commander Fernando Matthei and designed on his request a light bomb, that could be dropped from any airforce plane, in only 15 days.
-When asking Matthei what did he want the bomb for, he reportedly answered: "para joder"' (to joke around)'.
+During the height of the Beagle crisis in 1978 Cardoen was contacted by Chilean Air Force commander and member of the Chilean junta, Fernando Matthei and designed on his request a light bomb, that could be dropped from any airforce plane, in only 15 days.
+When asking Matthei what did he want the bomb for, he reportedly answered: "para joder" ("to piss them off").

 In the mid-1980 Cardoen bought the Italian swimmer delivery vehicle and minisub manufacturer Cos.Mo.S.
 His attempts to sell the firm under the table to Iraq ended in scandal and the closure of the company.
 A warrant was issued for his arrest, but he was never brought to justice.

 Cardoen claims Iraq owes him US$50 million from weapon purchases.